outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- associativity: independence of order property
 	- identity: identity element leaves any element unchanged when combined with it
 	- invertibility: reversibility
+	- note that T is a function of p alone, while V is a function of q alone (i.e., T and V are scleronomic)

 ## Types